haraldrudell/ECMAScript2049/packages/es2049scripts/README.md

-    Transpiles .js and .mjs (to .js), other files are copied Actions may be skipped based on modification date target-directory default: ./config args…  Any command with arguments to be launched on transpile complete
+    Transpiles .js and .mjs (to .js), other files are copied Actions may be skipped based on modification date target-directory default: ./config args…  Any command with arguments to be launched on transpile complete</code></pre>
-</pre></code>
-<p>An existing <strong>es2049scripts-test</strong> package will be published, since testing a project with yarn wokspaces needs to be in a completely separate repository</p>
+<p>An <strong>es2049scripts-test</strong> package will be published, since testing a project with yarn wokspaces needs to be in a completely separate repository</p>
 <h2>Requirements</h2>
 <p>To develop or compile the <strong>ECMAScript 2049</strong> project <strong>Yarn</strong> 1+ and <strong>Node.js current</strong> (v8.5+) are required.</p>
 <p>© <a href=http://haraldrudell.com>Harald Rudell</a> created <strong>ECMAScript 2049</strong> in December 2017.
 ISC License</p>